 Uganda is well-known for its mountain gorilla trekking, and believe us, it deserves the recognition.
 We can’t wait for you to experience this special moment.
 Found in Bwindi and Mgahinga, the 13 gorilla families are phenomenal – your time with these gentle giants will be life changing, so we’d recommend taking 10 minutes away from the camera to truly take it all in and enjoy their reserved nature.
 With Rwanda's gorilla trekking permits rising in price, Uganda's treks are becoming ever more popular for wildlife enthusiasts.

 Chimpanzee trekking in Kibale is just as magical - feeling the adrenaline rise as a crescendo of grunting echoes through the trees is so enchanting.
 A habituation experience is remarkable too – you’ll spend the whole day following a pack and watching as they swing and forage through the trees.

 We’re fond of the primates here, too.
 No doubt you’ll see the likes of golden monkeys, l’hoest’s monkeys and Uganda mangabey on your trip, especially along the Bigodi Wetlands Walk.
 Over 1,000 species of bird flock to Uganda too – Semliki is perfect for birdlife enthusiasts, and we love the shoebill stork.

-Uganda is full of adrenaline activities.
+Full of adrenaline activities.